nickls/co-founder-survey/README.md

   - They have posted on HN and they were a real jerk?

 ### Credits
-H/T to my friend Gloria for crafting the original. 🕵🏼‍♀️
+H/T to my friend [Gloria Lin](https://github.com/glo) for crafting the original. 🕵🏼‍♀️

 ### License